xaoccc/django_stripe/README.md

 # django_stripe
-A small project for implementing Django app to stripe
+A small tutorial project for implementing stripe payment system to a Django app